This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 We flew into Reykjavik arriving around 3:30 PM.
 It took awhile to get our rental car so I’m glad I wasn’t too aggressive in scheduling our reservation at the Blue Lagoon.

-Since the Blue Lagoon is really close to the Keflavik Int’l Airport (KEF), I recommend that it either be your first or last stop.
+Since the Blue Lagoon is close to the Keflavik Int’l Airport (KEF), I recommend it be your first or last stop.
+This is one of the places that most people want to visit in Iceland.
 Be sure to make a reservation in advance and check the hours for your specific day online.
-On average people spend 2-4 hours there so make sure you’re not too rushed and can fully enjoy the experience.
-We arrived around 6 PM and it was open until 10 PM that day—it was perfect because as we were just arriving, a lot of people were leaving.
+On average you will spend 2-4 hours there to make sure you’re not rushed and can enjoy the experience.
+We arrived around 6 PM.
+The Blue Lagoon was open until 10 PM that day—which was perfect because as we were arriving, many people were leaving.
 It was a lot less busy, which was great!
+Having fewer people there made it a much more relaxing experience.

-After relaxing and soaking in the lagoon, we headed to Hagkaup grocery store as it’s open 24 hours and also has the famous Baejarins Betsu hot dog stand inside.
-So before grabbing hot dogs, we picked up some snacks & food to eat on the go during our travels.
+After relaxing and soaking in the lagoon, we headed to Hagkaup grocery store.
+It’s open 24 hours and also has the famous Baejarins Betsu hot dog stand inside.
+Before grabbing hot dogs, we picked up snacks and food to eat on the go during our travels.
 It was our first time having Icelandic hotdogs and we were sure to order them with “the works” before heading to our Reykjavik hotel for the night.

-[The two main grocery stores you’ll want to stop at while in Iceland are Hagkaup & Bonus.]
+[During your 7 days in Iceland, the two main grocery stores you’ll want to stop at are Hagkaup & Bonus.]

-That night we stayed in the Reykjavik city center which in hindsight wasn’t the best choice as our hotel didn’t offer parking (it was tough to navigate in the dark where to park!) and we were leaving early in the morning out of Reykjavik.
-If I did it again, I would pick someplace that was farther out of the city on our way to our early morning adventures unless we were planning to explore Reykjavik the next day.
+That night we stayed in the Reykjavik city center which in hindsight wasn’t the best choice as our hotel didn’t offer parking.
+It was tough to navigate in the dark where to park!
+Our plans for the next day were to leave early in the morning out of Reykjavik.
+If I did it again, I would pick someplace that was farther out of the city on our way to our early morning adventures unless we had planned to explore Reykjavik the next day.

 Day Two: Reykjavik to Vik

 Up bright & early!
-We grabbed breakfast at Braud & Co., we were there upon opening at 6 AM (their cinnamon bread is to die for!!)
+We grabbed breakfast at Braud & Co.
+We were their first customers upon opening at 6 AM.
+It was well worth it, their cinnamon bread is to die for!

 45 mins from Reykjavik to Thingvellir National Park to snorkel in the silfra fissure between tectonic plates—(Silfra Snorkel).
-Started at 8:30 AM until 11 AM.
+Our tour started at 8:30 AM and lasted until 11 AM.
 This was literally & figuratively the coolest thing I’ve ever done!
 One of my top experiences while in Iceland.

-Haifoss was a little more of a rough road to get to and depending on what type of vehicle you have and what the weather is like, it may not be feasible.
-But, it was one of my favorite waterfalls that we saw throughout our 7 day Iceland trip.
+The road to get to Haifoss was a little rough.
+Depending on what type of vehicle you have and what the weather is like, it may not be feasible.
+But, it was one of my favorite waterfalls that we saw throughout our 7 day trip to Iceland.

-In my opinion, besides the obvious beauty the best part because it was a little more remote and took more effort to get to as that there weren’t as many people there.
-It was a gorgeous sunny day when we were there.
-Haifoss was my favorite waterfall we saw on the whole trip. (see below)
+Besides the obvious beauty the best part of Haifoss was the fact that it was more remote and took more effort to get to.
+As a result of that, there weren’t as many people there.
+It was a gorgeous sunny day and I could have stayed here for much longer.
+Haifoss was my favorite waterfall we saw on the whole trip. (see below) The effort to get here was definitely worth it!
+This is one of Iceland’s best places.

-Once we let we passed through Selfoss.
+Once we left we passed through Selfoss.
 Selfoss has a Bonus grocery store—if needed.
-However, we didn’t end up stopping.
+However, we didn’t end up stopping as we had just recently went grocery shopping.

-Another great stopping point based on a recommendation from a college friend of mine is the Fjorubordid Restaurant for their amazing Langostine soup.
+Another great stopping point based on a recommendation from a friend of mine is the Fjorubordid Restaurant for its amazing Langostine soup.
 This is on my list for a return trip to Iceland!

-Back on the road for a little under a half an hour we made our way to Urridafoss (below.)
+Back on the road for a little under half an hour we made our way to Urridafoss (below.)
+This was one of those perfectly serene and quiet moments when we had the beauty of Iceland all to ourselves for just a moment.
+These are the reasons I love exploring!

-Once we left Urridafoss we drove a littlel over 50km to the next waterfall Seljalandsfoss (below)
+Once we left Urridafoss we drove a little over 50km to the next waterfall Seljalandsfoss (below)

 10 minutes prior to Skogafoss, there is a “Bra Fence” in Pjodvegur.
 It was too dark by the time that we got there so we missed it, but I brought a bra to add to it and missed out.
-The first bra was placed there in 2012 and apparently it’s quite a sight to see!
+The first bra was placed there in 2012 and apparently, it’s quite a sight to see!
 This definitely will be on my list for next time during the summer when there is a lot more daylight.
+This is definitely a consideration when deciding when to visit Iceland.

-We were going to try to get to Skogafoss, but because of the daylight fading, we decided we would fit it in the next day.
+We were going to try to get to the Skogafoss waterfall, but because of the daylight fading, we decided we would fit it in the next day.

 Day Three: Vik to Hofn